1. What is a Comprehensive Plan?

 As a citizen, business owner, or property owner in Portsmouth, you have made an important choice to invest in this community.
 If you like the community just the way it is, you should care because change is always happening.
 If you want aspects of the community improved, you should also care enough to help identify what needs to be addressed.
 This is your best chance to have a direct say in what Portsmouth should look like in the future!

-The planning process is being led by you, the citizen.
+The planning process was led by you, the citizen.
 This Plan is a reflection of what the community wants, not what City employees or consultants want.
-City staff will work closely with a planning consulting team to organize and run the public process, conduct technical research, and draft the recommendations for the Plan update based on what we hear YOU say.
+City staff worked closely with a planning consulting team to organize and run the public process, conduct technical research, and draft the recommendations for the Plan update based on what we heard YOU say.

-5. Is there a role for residents to get involved?
+5. Was there a role for residents to get involved?

 Yes!
-We are committed to an open and inclusive process.
-Anybody that lives in Portsmouth will be able to participate and contribute their ideas and insight.
-There is also a citizen outreach team who is working to ensure that everyone in the city of Portsmouth knows it is a choice to get involved and have their voice heard.
-Robust participation will ensure the authentic voice of the community is represented in the Plan.
+We were committed to an open and inclusive process.
+Anybody that lives in Portsmouth was able to participate and contribute their ideas and insight.
+There was also a citizen outreach team who worked to ensure that everyone in the city of Portsmouth knew it is a choice to get involved and have their voice heard.
+Robust participation ensureed the authentic voice of the community is represented in the Plan.